7NNS7/100-days-of-Data-Science-and-Code/README.md

 Commiting myself for 100 days of git, data science and code.<br/>
 I will work on Data Science, python scripts and personal projects for the next 100 days.

+# Day 58
+Worked on EDA, flask apis and sentry integration.

 # Day 57
 Worked on Sentry alarm system and Deep Learning.